 In September 2013, Taiwan was invited to participate in the 38th assembly of the International Civil Aviation Organisation (ICAO) held in Montreal, Canada as a “special guest” under the title “Chinese Taipei”.
 This was the first time the ICAO had invited Taiwan to take part in its activities.

 Until the mid-1960s Taiwan's economy was dominated by agriculture, especially rice and sugar production.
-One of Asia's 'Four Tigers', the development of export-oriented manufacturing transformed Taiwan's economy and labour force into one defined by urban and industrial production.
+One of Asia's “Four Tigers”, the development of export-oriented manufacturing transformed Taiwan's economy and labour force into one defined by urban and industrial production.
 By the 1980s Taiwan began relocating its low-technology manufacturing offshore, especially to China.
 More recently there has been a trend for some of Taiwan's more advanced, high-tech industries to follow suit.
-Today Taiwan is also increasingly a tertiary economy, with services accounting for almost 70 per cent of national output and over half of all employment.
-Taiwan's GDP for 2013 was US$489.1 billion in current prices, with a population of 23.4 million and estimated per capita GDP of US$21,572.
+Today Taiwan is also increasingly a tertiary economy, with services accounting for over 60 per cent of GDP.
+Taiwan's GDP for 2015 was estimated at US$519 billion, with a population of 23.4 million.

 Agriculture receives government assistance including import protection and domestic support.
 Import protection involves high tariff rates, tariff-rate quotas and special safeguard measures.
 Taiwan’s average tariff on agricultural products is 22.1 per cent, as defined by WTO.
 Domestic support in Taiwan includes price stabilisation measures, subsidised loans and inputs, and income support for senior farmers.
 Government intervention continues to focus on rice.

 Taiwan is relatively open to foreign investment.
-Foreign Direct Investment (FDI) in Taiwan totalled US$5.3 billion in 2013.
-The largest foreign investors in Taiwan are the United States, British Overseas Territories in the Caribbean, the Netherlands and Japan.
+Foreign Direct Investment (FDI) in Taiwan totalled US$69 billion in 2015.
+The largest foreign investors in Taiwan are territories in the Caribbean, the United States, the Netherlands and Japan.
 Taiwan has relatively few restrictions, although foreign businesses periodically raise concerns about red tape and the slow progress of deregulation in a number of sectors, including telecommunications and financial services.
 For the most part, foreign investment application and approval processes are straight-forward.
-(Taiwan ranked 19th out of 189 economies in the World Bank's Ease of Doing Business Index as at June 2014).
+(Taiwan ranked 11th out of 189 economies in the World Bank's Ease of Doing Business Index as at June 2015).

 Trade and Investment

-Taiwan was Australia's 7th largest merchandise export market and 14th-largest source of merchandise imports in 2013.
-Australia's merchandise exports to Taiwan in 2013 were worth A$7.4 billion.
-Major exports were coal, iron ore, aluminium and crude petroleum.
+Taiwan was Australia's eighth-largest merchandise export market and 14th-largest source of merchandise imports in 2014-15.
+Australia's merchandise exports to Taiwan in 2014-15 were worth A$6.9 billion.
+Major exports were coal, iron ore, aluminium and beef.
 Australia continued as a major exporter of agricultural products to Taiwan, the most important items being beef, wheat and dairy.
-Australian food and lifestyle products are increasingly popular in Taiwan, with medicaments, including items such as vitamins and health supplements, becoming a major export item worth A$271 million in 2013.
-Imports from Taiwan were worth A$4 billion in 2013.
-Key imports include telecommunications equipment, refined petroleum, cycles, and computers.
+Australian food and lifestyle products are increasingly popular with health-conscious consumers in Taiwan, with health supplements, food and beverages performing well.
+Imports from Taiwan were worth A$4.9 billion in 2014-15.
+Key imports include refined petroleum, telecommunications equipment and computers.
 Australia's prominence in the supply of resources and primary products to Taiwan, and the significant value of Taiwan's high-technology exports to Australia, underpin the complementary nature of the trading relationship between the two economies.

-Two-way services trade totalled A$1 billion in the 2013-2014 financial year (A$704 million in Australian exports to Taiwan and A$310 million in imports from Taiwan).
-Taiwan is a major tourism and education market for Australia and Taiwan and Australia have a mutual working holiday maker (WHM) arrangement (Taiwan is a large source country for WHM with over 30,000 visas issued in 2013).
+Two-way services trade totalled A$1.1billion in the 2014-2015 financial year (A$869 million in Australian exports to Taiwan and A$239 million in imports from Taiwan).
+Taiwan is a major tourism and education market for Australia and Taiwan and Australia have a mutual working holiday maker (WHM) arrangement (Taiwan is a large source country for WHM with over 26,000 visas issued in 2014-15).

 Two-way foreign investment is showing signs of growth, albeit from a low base.
-Taiwan investment in Australia was A$5.9 billion in 2013.
+Taiwan investment in Australia was A$6.5 billion in 2014.
 There have been a number of recent announcements of Taiwanese investments, including in Australian resources projects.
 In 2012, Taiwan’s CPC Corporation announced it would take a 5 per cent equity stake in Shell’s Prelude floating LNG project in the Browse Basin, with the deal finalised in February 2013.
 Taiwan’s largest private company, Formosa Plastics Groups, is also a significant investor in Australia’s resource sector, having committed to invest A$1.26 billion into the Pilbara region with Fortescue Metals Group in August 2013.
-Australian investment in Taiwan in 2013 stood at A$5.1 billion.
+Australian investment in Taiwan in 2014 stood at A$6.7 billion.
 The largest Australian investors are ANZ and the Macquarie Group.

 Australia holds annual Bilateral Economic Consultations with Taiwan.
 The consultations cover a wide range of issues, including market access, investment and agriculture.
 Both sides also hold Joint Energy and Minerals, Trade and Investment Cooperation Consultations (JEMTIC) and an Agricultural Working Group meeting to support trade and investment in these sectors.
 The Australian Government supports the work of the Australia-Taiwan Business Council and encourages trade and investment in Taiwan.
 Arrangements with Taiwan to facilitate trade cover issues such as quarantine and double taxation.